Oxyaine/RainWorldBestiary/README.md

 #### Unlock Tokens
 Here is a full list of all unlock tokens, further down you can see a list of [which tokens are automatically tracked](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#automatic), although despite them being automatically tracked, you can also just add them manually, if you'd like.
+***To specify a specific token type in a JSON file, you can either enter its name or its id, as either a string or an int.***

+* None = 0 : This means this part of the description will always be visible if the entry is visible, however, unlike modules with no unlock token(s), this wont make the entry visible
 * Tamed = 1 : For when the player tames the creature
 * Evaded = 2 : For when the player evades the creature
 * Snuck Past = 3 : For when the player sneaks past the creature